CorbinStark/Bahamut-Graphics-Library/README.md

-# BahamutEngine
+# Bahamut Graphics Library
-2D and 3D compatible game engine created in C++ using OpenGL, OpenAL, and GLFW.
-BahamutEngine aims to streamline and simplify the games programming experience.
-Easy to learn, easy to master - without sacrificing power.
+2D and 3D compatible graphics library created in C++ using OpenGL, OpenAL, and GLFW.
+Bahamut aims to streamline and simplify the games programming experience.
+Easy to learn, easy to master.

-## Linking the engine into Visual Studio
+## Linking the library into Visual Studio

 > If you aren't using Visual Studio 2017, this may not work.
 Upgrading to Visual Studio 2017 is highly recommended.
 Any 'p1' and 'p2' mismatch is likely due to having a wrong Visual Studio version.
 I could also recompile the engine on a different VS version if that is preferable.

 If you are not using Visual Studio, make sure you are using an up-to-date compiler and link in the .lib

-Firstly, download https://desktop.github.com for a gui git environment.
-After that is done, create a new empty Visual Studio project.
-Once the project is created, use the desktop git environment to clone this repository to your computer.
-When the repository is on your computer, import those files into visual studio to edit.
-When you are done with an edit, you can use the git environment to commit a change to a branch.

 After creating your project, right click it and select properties.
 Make sure your configuration is in "All Configurations" before continuing